1. Where can I get answers to questions about Technology?

 17. What other services does NET Services offer to students?

 You have access to numerous other services as an NSU student.
 We provide equipment check-outs for students including laptop check-outs should your machine be in process of repair.
 We also can assist students with multimedia projects such a video or audio production, videoconferencing and software assistance.
 If you have a technology-related question that hasn’t been answered, please contact the Support Desk.
 We are here to serve you!

 18. Are there any positions available that will allow me to use my computer skills?

-If you are good with computers, NET Services provides numerous job opportunities for students.
-We hire workstudy and student labor positions in computer repair, media services and the Help Desk.
-We encourage you to stop by the Help Desk to inquire about positions.
-In addition, if you enjoy working with instructional technology and faculty, we encourage you to apply for our Technology Fellowship program.
+If you have an interest in computers or other technology resources, NET Services provides numerous job opportunities for students.
+We hire workstudy and student labor positions in computer repair, media services and the Support Desk.
+We encourage you to stop by to inquire about positions.
+In addition, if you enjoy working with instructional technology or design, web development, computer repair, or multimedia and distance delivery, we encourage you to apply for our Technology Fellowship